jumphone/SPRINT/README.md

 | Chr | SAM_Flag | MapQ | Loc | SNV | BaseQ | Read-loc | Seq | Read-name | Fragment-loc |

-Users can use zz2sam.py to convert 'tmp/all_combined.zz' into BAM format (Download: zz2sam.zip, python2.7):
+Users can use zz2sam.py to convert 'tmp/all_combined.zz' into BAM format:

 Step 1:  Please move to the output-directory of SPRINT, and download zz2sam.zip;